Aabhyudayik/Aabhyudayik/readme.md

 ###

-<p align="left">✨ Passionate about problem-solving and creating<br>📚 I am currently learning javascript and python<br>🎯
+<p align="left">✨ Passionate about problem-solving and creating<br>📚 I am currently learning javascript and python<br>🎯 I like reading and playing chess

 ###